 I teach at Highline College, in Des Moines, WA, just south of Seattle.
-I teach courses in literature, rhetoric and composition (with a focus on digital culture), research writing (with a focus on "decolonizing digital technology"), and the history of media.
+I teach courses in literature, rhetoric and composition (with a focus on digital culture), research writing (with a focus on "decolonizing digital technology"), and the history of media (with a focus on the evolution of American news media).
 I am a big fan of Learning Communities (integrated learning), and for the last few years I have been teaming up with faculty in the mathematics department to help students draw connections across disciplinary boundaries.
 I have also taught technical writing for the UW Contiuum College, and I taught in the department of Digital Technology and Cultures at Seattle University (2019–2021).

 Outside the classroom, I chair the planning committee for Highline College's annual National Poetry Month series (2022–present).
 I also serve on the Two-Year College Association's PNW Regional Executive Committee (2024-present).